benjaminbolling/SPMTUI/README.md

 ![Figure 0](docs/fig00.png)

-A simple TUI (text-based user interface) for logging and keeping track of things and projects to do, in progress, and completed. features include:
+A simple TUI (text-based user interface) for logging and keeping track of things and projects to do, in progress, and completed.
+The TUI includes:
 - Commands with tab-completion
 - Colour-coded states of each task
 - Description of each task